 Know Your Client

-Every client has different expectations and you won’t know what they are unless they are spelled out.
-Don’t be caught in the middle of a graphic design project without a contract that clearly defines the scope of the project, number of revisions, number of initial versions you will make, etc. Understanding your client’s expectations and having them written down is one of the best time-saving approaches you can take.
+Every client has different expectations and you won’t know what they are unless they are clearly defined.
+Don’t be caught in the middle of a graphic design project without a contract that lists in detail the scope of the project, number of revisions, number of initial versions you will make, etc. Understanding your client’s expectations and having them written down are two of the best time-saving approaches you can take.
 Make sure you also understand the timeline for the graphic design project as well as other requirements.

 Know Their Audience

-Imagine designing a brochure for a veterinarian clinic and an attorney’s office.
-While they are both established businesses their target audiences are completely different.
+Imagine designing two brochures.
+One for a veterinarian clinic and one for an attorney’s office.
+While they are both established businesses, their target audiences are completely different.
 A fun, animal theme might be appropriate for the vet clinic but not for an attorney’s office.
 For them a sophisticated and corporate look with less bright colors would be a better fit.
-So it’s important to know what their customers are used to and what’s accepted in their industry.
+So, it’s important to know who their customers are and what are best practices in their industry.

 Know the Medium(s)

-You want your graphic designs to look their absolute best!
-In order to do this, you need to know on what mediums will your design be used.
+You want your graphic designs to look its absolute best!
+In order to do this, you need to know the mediums your design will be used on.
 Common applications include: presentations, online, in print and on a billboard.
 Designing bigger is almost always better.
 If you’re doing print resolution make sure your designing in a vector based program or 300 DPI or higher in programs like Adobe Photoshop.

 Know its Value

-When I started doing web & graphic design many years ago, my tendency was to price too long and accept every project that came my way.
-I was starting out and wanted to be successful.
-As you can imagine it wasn’t too long before I realized that I was being underpaid and underappreciated for the work I was designing.
+When I started doing web and graphic design many years ago, my tendency was to price too low and accept every project that came my way.
+I was just starting out and wanted to be successful.
+As you can imagine it wasn’t too long before I realized that I was being underpaid and underappreciated for the work I was doing.
 Avoid this pitfall and charge a price that will accurately reflect what your time is worth.
 Find out what competitors charge for the same work.
 Also, don’t be afraid to charge clients for your time, whether it’s one the phone, in a meeting, making changes, etc. Doing this gives them the freedom to ask for what they want and expect to get it.
-And this approach pays you for your efforts and makes the work more rewarding.
+And this approach pays you for your efforts and makes design more rewarding.

-When you accurately know the client’s expectations, their audience, the type of work you’re doing and it’s value and you have it all spelled out in a contract it will allow you to focus on what you enjoy most: graphic design.
+When you accurately know your client’s expectations, their audience, the type of work you’re doing, its value and you have it all spelled out in a contract, it will allow you to focus on what you enjoy most: graphic design.